Newton Wallop, 6th Earl of Portsmouth: Political career

 Lymington was elected Member of Parliament (MP) for Barnstaple at a by-election in February 1880, a seat he held until 1885, when representation was reduced to one member under the Redistribution of Seats Act 1885.
 At the 1885 general election, he was elected MP for South Molton and held the seat until 1891.

 In the latter year he succeeded his father in the earldom and took his seat in the House of Lords.
 From 1905 to 1908, Lord Portsmouth served as Under-Secretary of State for War in the Liberal administration of Sir Henry Campbell-Bannerman.

 Lord Portsmouth was also a Justice of the Peace for Hampshire and Devon and a Deputy Lieutenant.
 A passionate Protestant he chaired the United Protestant Demonstration in London on 29 January 1900 which resolved “to uphold and maintain the Protestantism of the nation and to demand the suppression of the Mass and the Confessional in the Established Church.”

 In 1908, he bought Guisachan House and its huge deer estate in Glen Affric from Baron Tweedsmouth.
 His widow put the estate on the market in 1919 after his death.

 Family

 Lord Portsmouth married Beatrice Mary Pease, only child of Edward Pease of Darlington, in 1885.
-He died in December 1917 at Whitchurch, aged 61, and was succeeded in the earldom by his younger brother, John.
+He died in December 1917 at Whitchurch, aged 61, and was succeeded in the earldom by his younger brother, John Fellowes Wallop, 7th Earl of Portsmouth.
 The Countess of Portsmouth died in 1935.